saezlab/cheerio/inst/query_contrasts_sidebar.md

 #### Generate Custom Signature

-<br>Select contrasts of interest from the drop-down menues below to generate a signature of consistently up- or downregulated genes.</br>
+<br>Select contrasts of interest from the drop-down menues below and click on the SUBMIT button to generate a signature of consistently up- or downregulated genes.</br>

 Datasets are functionally grouped in **A. Animal models, B. Human Cardiac Hypertrophy, C+D. Human Heart Failure and Fetal Gene Program**.